 You can request a copy of Form 5695 from the Internal Revenue Service (IRS) Website, and also review their Form 5695 instructions.

 The document itself discusses a concept called “Residential Energy Credits” which is the specific term used by the IRS to calculate non-refundable credit for a residential energy-efficient property.
 However, only qualified residential energy-efficient improvements in the United States are eligible for the credits.
 This includes renovations such as residential solar panel systems, solar energy storage, fuel cells, geothermal heat pumps, and small wind turbines.

 What is the Solar Energy Tax Credit?

 The Solar Tax Credit is a federal tax credit for solar systems you can claim on your income taxes, and reduces your federal tax liability.
-The tax credit is calculated based on a percentage (26% in the year 2021) of the total cost of your solar energy system.
-Currently, the final day to qualify for the Solar Energy Tax Credit is December 31, 2023.
+The tax credit is calculated based on a percentage (30% in the year 2023) of the total cost of your solar energy system.

 This federal residential solar energy credit makes solar energy more affordable by giving a dollar-for-dollar tax reduction.
 Your solar energy system must have started service during the current tax year to qualify for the credit and need IRS Form 5695.

 Since these tax credits are not deductions, they generally reduce the amount of tax the claimant owes, which can create a tax refund.
 The tax credit is also not a “discount” as taxpayers still have to bear the cost of the improvements, and then claim the credit from the IRS when filing their tax returns.
 Taxpayers can claim these credits on IRS Form 5695 regardless of whether or not they itemize deductions on Schedule A.

 To learn more, read Everything You Need To Know About The Solar Tax Credit.

 How to Fill Out IRS Form 5695